softcite/software-mentions/doc/usage_scenario_and_requirements.md

 }
 ```

-### Provide for a given PDF the n most relevant related software entities not mentioned in the PDF
+### Provide for a given document the n most relevant related software entities NOT mentioned in the document

-Endpoint: `/api/software/related`
+Endpoint: `/api/document/{id}/software/related`

 |   method  |  response type      |
 |---        |---                  |